Professor Colin Wren

 BA (Hons), Pure Mathematics and Economics, University of Sheffield.

 PhD, Department of Economics, University of Newcastle upon Tyne.

 Research Gate: https://www.researchgate.net/profile/Colin_Wren2

 Current Papers under submission / preparation

-Addulaziz Almahmood: Inward FDI and Saudi Arabia.
+Addulaziz Almahmood: Inward FDI and Saudi Arabia (complete).

+Contributed to about £2.5 million in research income at Newcastle.
 In recent years presentations at numerous international conferences.
 Invited presentations to HM Treasury, Department of Trade and Industry and World Bank.
 Evidence to the Welsh Affairs Committee of the House of Commons.
 Policy-related work, including papers to the Alliance for Regional Aid and consultant to the National Audit Office on regional grants and Government Office for Science Foresight project on the Future of Manufacturing.